hanami/snippets/content/posts/custom-rake-tasks.md

 versions: ["1.0"]
 ---

-If you want to add customer Rake tasks to your Hanami project, you have two ways: `Rakefile` and `.rake` files.
+If you want to add custom Rake tasks to your Hanami project, you have two ways: `Rakefile` and `.rake` files.

 ## Rakefile